 *Please don’t throw good food away.
 Take it to a local food bank or share with a neighbor!

 While you’re at it, get rid of anything you simply don’t enjoy using.
 It is YOUR kitchen and YOUR home.
 Why fill it with stuff you’ve got to maintain, clean, and move around but get no enjoyment from?

 Now, I am not encouraging you to put everything in the trash.
 If something is in good, working condition, box it up and move it to the trunk of your car.
 Next time you’re out, take the box to your local charity.

 Or list it on eBay or Craigslist if you want to make some money.
 But do it today so the stuff sitting around continuing to clutter your home.

-Organizing kitchen cupboards and cabinets depends largely on how you use your kitchen.
-Someone who cooks often will want their favorite pots, pans, and utensils within easy reach.
+The key to knowing how to organize kitchen cupboards is first thinking about how you use your kitchen.
+Someone who cooks often will want pots, pans, and utensils within easy reach.
 Someone who mostly uses their kitchen to make coffee and occasionally reheat a frozen meal will have a different priority.

 That said, here are some principles to keep in mind when organizing kitchen cupboards.